jacobcantwell/amazon-lightsail-minecraft/README.md

 ## Table of Contents

 1. About Amazon Lightsail
-  * Pricing
-3. Setup Windows Server 2019 on AWS LightSail
-  * Instance Type
-  * Static IP
-  * Route 53 DNS
-  * Network Security
+2. Create an Amazon Lightsail Instance
-4. Connect to a Lightsail instance
+3. Connect to an Amazon Lightsail Instance
-5. Setup Windows Server
+4. Setup a Minecraft: Java Edition Server
-  * Install Java
-  * Install Minecraft or PaperMC
-  * Install Plugins - WorldGuard, WorldEdit
-  * Configure Firewall
-6. Connect Minecraft Client
+5. Connecting Minecraft Clients

 ## About Amazon Lightsail